zxkane/quip-mcp-server-typescript/example-client/README.md

 ### HTTP Transport

 This transport method connects to the server over HTTP.
 This requires you to separately start the server in HTTP mode by setting the PORT environment variable.

+#### Server-Sent Events (SSE) Support

+The HTTP transport supports Server-Sent Events format for responses.
+When enabled, the server will return responses in SSE format using the `text/event-stream` content type instead of regular JSON responses.

+To enable SSE format:
+- Set the `MCP_SSE_ENABLED` environment variable to `'true'` in your `.env.local` file
+- The client will automatically detect this setting and configure the appropriate headers and server command

 #### Using the Helper Script (Recommended)